Gibberlings3/Imoen4Ever/imoen_forever/readme.imoen_forever.english.txt

 HISTORY

+Version 10:
+-new optional component (not dependent on the others): new alternate portrait for Imoen for all games, by Acifer.
+-Imoen should not mention protection spell unless the component is installed; Irenicus mentioning it should be patched correctly.
+-More reactions in BGII chapters 2&3: Imoen notices cows in the slums.
+-One more reaction to item in SoD.

 Version 9:
 -"Imoen Remains in Group in Korlasz' Dungeon": Imoen will notify Duke Jannath about the Bhaal research found in Korlasz' Crypt.
 Research can be given Duke Jannath if Imoen didn't take them.